-Navajo Lake: Fishing for pike was fair when using jerkbaits.
+Navajo Lake: Fishing for pike was fair to good when using streamer flies, jerkbaits and crankbaits.
 Fishing for trout was slow to fair when using trout pattern lures.
 Fishing for smallmouth bass was fair when using crankbaits and skirt jigs.